anpham6/squared/README.md

 ```

 ### ALL: Extension Standard

+Layout rendering can also be customized using extensions as the program was built to be nearly completely modular.
+Some of the common layouts already have built-in extensions which you can load or unload based on your preference.

 CSS Grid and Flexbox layouts are mostly supported.
 There is also support for SVG and most of the common floating techniques.